CodeGlassDotIO/Docs/_docs/Roadmap/AdvancedRenderingFilters.md

 # Advanced Rendering Filters

-At CodeGlass we want to implement more Advanced Rendering Filters.
+At CodeGlass we want to implement more advanced rendering filters.

 ## Function Specific Rendering
 We want to implement a way to filter everything not belonging to a specific function so it becomes possible to fully trace said function.